About us

 Billy - AKA Peter, AKA fantastically rare seabird finder and seal botherer.
 Rumours that his girlfriend can balance a ball on her nose are completely untrue

 Liam - the official "recorder" for St Ives.
-If Liam doesn't believe you saw what you say you saw, forget it - you didnt see it
+If you tell him that you saw something but he doesn't believe that you saw what you say you saw, forget it - you didnt see it

 Gareth - the "Professor".
 The Wise one.
-Dont ask him to hold your 'scope, though,
+One of 2 photographers in the group.
+Dont ask him to hold your 'scope, though.

 James - rare bird finder extraordinaire.
 When he can be bothered.
-If you'vebe lost a Swift (any sp) ask for James
+If you've lost a Swift (any sp) ask for James

-Adam - our "Inshore Wingman".
-Finder of Pomarine Skuas and swimming tortoises - as long as its 50 yards out
+Adam - our "Inshore Wingman" and other photographer.
+Finder of Pomarine Skuas and swimming tortoises - as long as they are no more than 50 yards out

 "I never realised there was so much birdlife around St Ives until I joined this group!
 A friendly and knowledgeable bunch."